ADJUSTING THE WEIGHT OF YOUR GADA MACE PAHLAVANDLE ™ GAMA

 MADE BY HAND WITH A SUSTAINABLE MINDSET

-With our clubs, you can train with a clear conscience, helping to minimize environmental impact.
+You can train with a clear conscience, helping to minimize environmental impact.
 Pretty cool, no?

 Using reclaimed and sustainable methods is not by any means a cheap way to produce clubs, we just feel it is the responsible way.
 After all it is in Heroic Sports DNA.